collective/training.votable/README.rst

 The training story takes the use case of selecting talk and training submissions for a conference.

 *training.votable* adds the feature for registered users to vote for talks and trainings.
-It started as a Plone Classic Add-On and is still valuable for Plone Classic with its viewlet for voting and reviewing.
+It started as a Plone Classic add-on and is still valuable for Plone Classic with its viewlet for voting and reviewing.

-The Add-On evolved to a Plone REST API provider for **Mastering Plone Development** roundtrip story on how to join backend and frontend if
-Plone REST API does not fit your needs, because you need more elaborated info from your backend.
+The add-on evolved to a Plone REST API provider for the **Mastering Plone Development** roundtrip story on how to join backend and frontend if Plone REST API does not fit your needs, because you need more elaborated info from your backend.

+The counter part on frontend side is https://github.com/collective/volto-training-votable.
+It provides the code for voting components for a Volto app.

 Authors